Counseling

 Do you offer tele-mental health?

-Right now, we offer most of our services using tele-mental health.
-We can offer face-to-face services on a limited basis if it is safe for everyone involved.
+Yes, we offer telehealth, in-person, and a hybrid of the two.
 We use different telehealth platforms using both video and audio technology to provide the best services possible.

 How is tele-mental health different than traditional face to face counseling?